hupe13/respect-robotstxt-or-block/readme.md

 Provide a robots.txt to forbid crawling and block the crawlers if they do it anyway.

+# NOTE

+I will not continue developing this plugin because [Block old browser versions and suspicious browsers](https://github.com/hupe13/wimb-and-block) provides its functions.

 ## Description

 Provide a robots.txt to forbid crawling and block the crawlers if they do it anyway.